 Looking for someone to guide you through your manuscript and help it reach the next level?
 We have compiled a list of current writers willing to work with you.
-Get one-on-one support for a pre-determined length of time and take your story to the next level. *please note, each mentor has their own rates, and the mentorship takes place outside the purview of the AWCS.
+Get one-on-one support for a pre-determined length of time and take your story to the next level.
+Please note, each mentor has their own rates, and the mentorship takes place outside the purview of the AWCS.
 For a shorter, one-time mentorship conversation with an experienced professional, please consider our Mentor in the Loop program.

 Genre: Literary Fiction; Upmarket / Commercial Fiction; YA Fiction; Creative Non-Fiction

 Rate: negotiable; to be determined based on 10 pg. writing sample (typically $3 per page); discounts for full manuscripts / larger samples of work